michelesr/thesis/src/ci.md

 As can be seen from the command output, a poll of `gasistafelice` has been scheduled by Jenkins and if changes are found on the `dev-ci` branch, the project will be built and tested.
-The branches to be tracked can be setted in the Job Configuration of Jenkins.
+The tracked branches can be setted in the Job Configuration of Jenkins.
 The status of all the build of the project can be found at the url: `http://localhost:5000/job/gasistafelice/`.